cms-sw/SCRAM/docs/index.rst

 Introduction page
 =======================================

-This an example setup record to test READ THE DOCS infrastructure.

-**To updated this documentation, follow this tutorial**: :doc:`document <README>`
+This an example setup record to test **READ THE DOCS** infrastructure.
+To updated this documentation, follow this tutorialq :doc:`document <README>`

 First steps